marcizhu/microk8s-nas/README.md

 ## :open_file_folder:&nbsp; Repository structure

 The git repository contains the following directories.
 The main folder is `apps`, which contains the Kubernetes manifests for all applications running in the cluster.
 The folder `bootstrap` contains some scripts needed to bootstrap the cluster, but they are not needed afterwards.
+Finally, `infra` contains cron jobs and Systemd services that help manage the NAS more efficiently.

 ```
 📁 (root)
 ├── 📁 apps           → ArgoCD apps, usually one file per application
 │   ├── 📁 gickup       → Manifest files for gickup
 │   ├── 📁 open-webui   → Manifest files for Open WebUI
 │   ├── 📁 renovate     → Manifest files for Renovate Bot
-│   └── 📁 tailscale   → Manifest files for Tailscale Operator
+│   ├── 📁 tailscale    → Manifest files for Tailscale Operator
+│   └── 📁 transmission → Configmap with default configuration for Transmission
-└── 📁 bootstrap     → Scripts and other resources for setting up the cluster
+├── 📁 bootstrap      → Scripts and other resources for bootstrapping the cluster
+└── 📁 infra          → Cron jobs and Systemd services for the host OS
+    ├── 📁 cron.d       → Cron jobs
+    └── 📁 systemd      → Systemd services & timers
 ```